microsoft/microsoft-ui-xaml-specs/active/RadioMenuFlyoutItem/RadioMenuFlyoutItem.md

 # Description
-A radio button menu flyout item is a menu item that is mutually exclusive with other menu items in its group.
+A radio button menu flyout item is a menu item that is mutually exclusive with other radio button menu items in its group.
 This control contol allows apps to present users with menus containing multiple options, where a user would choose only of these options at a given time.

 # Examples

-Add two or more *RadioMenuFlyoutItems* to the content of *MenuBarItem*, *MenuFlyout*, or *MenuFlyoutSubItem*.
+## Create RadioMenuFlyoutItems
+*RadioMenuFlyoutItem* can be added into a *MenuBarItem*, *MenuFlyout*, or *MenuFlyoutSubItem*.
+The following example shows three radio menu flyout items as the content of a cascading menu flyout.

 ![Three radio menu flyout items in a View goup that allow a user to select the size of icons](RadioMenuFlyoutItems.png)